 Quality and Qualifications Ireland (QQI) has taken over the functions of the following 4 bodies: National Qualifications Authority of Ireland (NQAI), Further Education and Training Awards Council (FETAC), Higher Education and Training Awards Council (HETAC) and Irish Universities Quality Board (IUQB).
 Education providers can apply to QQI for an International Education Mark based on their compliance with the Code of Practice for the Providers of Programmes of Education and Training to International Learners (pdf).

 Universities in Ireland are State-funded, but they are generally autonomous.
 University students qualify with Ordinary Bachelors degrees (NFQ Level 7) or Honors Bachelors degrees (NFQ Level 8).
-You can choose from 4 universities in Ireland.
-These include:
+You can choose from 4 universities that include:

 There are 14 institutes of technology located around the country.
 In the Dublin area they are Dublin, Tallaght, Blanchardstown and Dun Laoghaire.
 Around the country they are in Cork, Waterford, Tralee, Dundalk, Athlone, Galway and Mayo, Sligo, Letterkenny, Limerick, and Carlow.
 These colleges run courses in Engineering, Computing, Science, Business, Catering and a wide range of other areas.
 Students generally qualify with Higher Certificates (NFQ Level 6) or Ordinary Bachelors degrees (NFQ Level 7).
 Honours Bachelors degrees (NFQ Level 8) are also available.

-There are several colleges of education in Ireland, providing specialised training for primary school teachers.
+There are several colleges of education providing specialised training for primary school teachers.

 In addition to the State-funded colleges, there are a number of fee-paying third-level educational institutions offering courses, mainly in professional vocational training and business.
 Some of these colleges are linked to universities or professional associations and their qualifications may be accredited accordingly.
 Others offer Quality and Qualifications Ireland accreditation.
 It is important to check out the accreditation on offer before you choose your course.